7 Best Photo Editors for Computer

 Pros:

-• Simple and intuitive interface, easy for anyone to use.
+• Simple and intuitive interface, easy for anyone.

 • Great for quick adjustments and light editing.